elugens/hello-javascript/docs/browser-related-questions/browser-document/node-properties-type-tag-contents.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> An interface description language or interface definition language (IDL), is a specification language used to describe a software component's application programming interface (API).
-IDLs describe an interface in a language-independent way, enabling communication between software components that do not share one language, for example, between those written in C++ and those written in Java.
+IDLs describe an interface in a language-independent way, enabling communication between software components that do not share one language, such as those written in C++ and those written in Java.
     </div>
   </div>
 </details>